ppone/docs/guides/subscription-billing.md

 #Subscription Billing Guide

-Invoiced offers business a way to automatically collect money through a feature called subscriptions.

 Subscriptions allow businesses to either automatically collect payment or automatically invoice the client on a recurring basis.

 This is great if find yourself frequently invoicing your customer every month.
 Using subscriptions allows you to automatically invoice & collect money from them, saving you and your client valuable time and offering convenience.